 A revision is saved each time you click Save Draft or Update.

-You use the Revision module to view your revisions.
+You use the Revision module in the classic editor to view your revisions.

 1. Click on Screen Options in the upper right corner of your dashboard when you have a post open in edit mode.